ceoas-coldex/MGR-instrumentation/README.md

     - <mark>**Configure upon setup**:</mark> Set the correct serial port for each sensor.
 You can find this information by plugging in the sensors one at a time and noting what ports become active, either in the Windows Device Manager (under COM & LPT) or through the command line.

-- *data_saving.yaml* - Sets the directories where sensor data and logged notes get stored.
+- *data_saving.yaml* - Sets the directories where sensor data and logged notes get stored and allows you to set a unique suffix for your saved files.

     - <mark>**Configure upon setup**:</mark> Set the directories to a valid location on your device